|Financial Aid||Projected Costs||Applying for Financial Aid|

 FEDERAL PERKINS LOAN is a low interest loan for both undergraduate and graduate students that have exceptional financial need.
 Perkins loans are made through the Office of Financial Aid; Nicholls State University is your lender and the loan is made with institution and government funds.
 You must repay this loan to Nicholls.

 STUDENT EMPLOYMENT is a financial aid program that enables students to earn money toward college expenses by working on campus.
 Students can be employed through the university’s institutional student employment program, a federal work-study program, or a grant program.
-Federal Work-Study employment is based on financial need as determined by the Free Application for Federal Financial Aid (FAFSA).
-Applications for any program may be made in the Student Employment Office.
+Federal Work-Study employment is based on financial need as determined by the Free Application for Federal Student Aid (FAFSA).
+Applications for any program are available in the Student Employment Office.

 Private and University Sources